antimobucc/Maps-from-Apple/README.md

    git clone https://github.com/antimobucc/Maps-from-Apple.git
 2. Open the project in xCode:
    MapsFromApple.xcodeproj
-3. Choose a simulator or real device.
-(Better if you choose one real device)
+3. Choose a simulator or real device.  _(Better if you choose real device)_
 4. Run the project (⌘ + R).
 5. Grant location permissions when requested.